Vanilla-OS/handbook/_posts/2022-12-09-install-flatpaks.md

 ## Install an application

-There are two ways to install a Flatpak application: using _GNOME Software or through the command line_.
+There are two ways to install a Flatpak applications using _GNOME Software or through the command line_.

 ### GNOME Software

-Open GNOME Software, search for the application you want to install and click on the "*Install**" button.
+Open GNOME Software, search for the application you want to install and click on the "**Install**" button.

 ![GNOME Software](/assets/uploads/flatpak-gnome-software.webp)